jefferislab/BridgingRegistrations/README.md

 Usage
 =====

-You can then use these registrations directly with CMTK, but we also strongly recommend that you consider using the [nat.flybrains](https://github.com/jefferislab/nat.flybrains) R package to co-ordinate – especially useful if you are dealing with neurons or surface models rather than points and raw image data.
+You can use these registrations directly with CMTK command line tools, but we also strongly recommend that you consider using the [nat.flybrains](https://github.com/jefferislab/nat.flybrains) R package to co-ordinate your bridging work.
+This isespecially useful if you are dealing with neurons or surface models rather than points and raw image data since the R packages will look after extracting 3D coordinates from these objects and putting them back again.
+The R functions you will be interested in are `xform_brain` from the `nat.templatebrains` package (on which `nat.flybrains` depends) and the generic `xform` function which handles transforms of all kinds of objects (from the core [`nat`](https://github.com/jefferis/nat) package).

 Assuming that you are using the registrations directly, first download (or git clone) this repository.

 CMTK Commandline tools
 ----------------------

-all the commands below use CMTK command line tools directly.
+All the commands below use CMTK command line tools directly.
 Depending on how cmtk has been installed you may need to preface each command with `cmtk` e.g.

 ```